The Adventures of Pete & Pete: Broadcast

 The Adventures of Pete & Pete first ran on Nickelodeon from 1993 to 1996.
 Reruns continued to air from 1996 to 1999, and again from 2003 to 2004 on U-Pick Live.
 It also aired reruns on Noggin's teen block, The N, from 2002 to 2003.
 In Canada, it aired on the Family Channel in the early 2000s.

-The Adventures of Pete & Pete was one of the series mentioned as a potential future series that would air on The '90s Are All That.
-Despite images of the show appearing in the often-shown The '90s Are All That commercial promos, no episodes of the series have aired on the block.
+In 2011, The Adventures of Pete & Pete was one of the series mentioned as a potential future series that would air on TeenNick's retro block, The '90s Are All That.
+Despite images of the show appearing in the often-shown The '90s Are All That commercial promos, no episodes of the series aired on the block at the time.
 The 1989 shorts began airing on the block in 2013.
-When the block expanded into The Splat (now NickSplat) in 2015, Pete & Pete was listed as part of the block's lineup, but had yet to be scheduled (only the shorts have been aired on the block).
+When the block expanded into The Splat (now NickSplat) in 2015, Pete & Pete was listed as part of the block's lineup, but had yet to be scheduled (only the shorts aired on the block during this time).

 On May 28, 2017, it was announced that Mike Maronna and Danny Tamberelli would take part in a weekend-long event on NickSplat called "The Adventures of Pete & Pete: The Strongest Reunion in the World" on June 17 and 18, where classic episodes were replayed while they share various moments from making the series.